nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 Before your PR is merged, it must be reviewed by community members and maintainers.
 Generally, in order to make the best use of their time they will review your PR when:

-1. The code including the code changes in your PR is compiling and building.
+1. The code including the code changes in your PR is compiling and building
-2. The documentation is building and verified.
+2. The documentation is building and verified
-3. All lint checks are passing.
+3. All lint checks are passing
-4. SonarCloud quality checks such as code coverage levels are passing.
+4. SonarCloud quality checks such as code coverage levels are passing
-5. The comments from the first run of AI on the commit of the PR are addressed.
-Further re-runs of AI are optional.
+5. The comments from the first run of AI on the commit of the PR are addressed (Further re-runs of AI are optional)

 {{% alert title="Note" color="info" %}}
 If you are having difficulty in getting tests to pass, need guidance in how to address an AI-generated comment, or